 Situated in the San Juan Mountains of south west Colorado, Telluride ski resort has incredible views on and off the slopes.
 The former mining town has a delightful charm to it and has a unique atmosphere compared to many North American ski resorts.

 Once, the victim of Butch Cassidy's first bank robbery, now, one of Hollywood's favourite haunts.
 The town's wide streets are lined with original Victorian buildings; now restaurants and upmarket shops.
-The bars truly come alive for après ski, and as well as dining options in town, you can add the eateries of Mountain Village, a modern satellite just a gondola ride away, to your list too.
+The bars truly come alive for après ski in Telluride ski resort, and as well as dining options in town, you can add the eateries of Mountain Village, a modern satellite just a gondola ride away, to your list too.

 Resort Altitude: 2,665m

 Total Ski Area: 47km